 Entrants may re-submit a film submitted in the past that was not accepted as long as the film has been completed in the past 2 years.

 If your film is officially selected, you may be asked to provide:

-- A digital press kit including film stills in high resolution jpg format, a synopsis, production credits and director bio
+• A digital press kit including promotional film stills in high resolution jpg format, a short synopsis, filmmaker bio and headshot

 Note: If materials are not submitted by the applicable deadline, we reserve the right to secure substitute materials from other sources.